zigomir/rubber_ring/README.md

 	<% repeat_template('article', @page) %>

-This means, that you need to create new view in `app/views/templates/_article.html.erb`. where **templates** and **article** article are important.
-Create templates directory for the first time, and than put all your repeatable templates inside.
-As you can see, first parameter to the helper needs to be the same like view name (without "_").
+This means, that you need to create new view in `app/views/templates/_article.html.erb` where **templates** and **article** are important as directory and file name.
+Convention is that the first parameter to the helper needs to be the same as view name without underscore.

-Inside those templates you can of course use all other helpers.
-BUT, you need to assemble your key correctly or otherwise you will be overwriting your own content.
-You can use index and parent key to like this:
+**Inside repeat templates** you can use all other helpers. **BUT**, you need to assemble your key correctly or otherwise you will be overwriting your own content.
+You can use index and parent key like this:

 	<%= editable_field(:p, {key: "#{parent_key}_paragraph_#{index}", class: "multi-line"}, @page) do %>
 		Template content